Main Content Region

 • EdSp CalTPA - Submit the official passage of the EdSp CalTPA Cycle Performance Summary Score Report (pdf with unique barcode).

-• RICA* - Submit official passage of the RICA examination (pdf with unique barcode).
+• Literacy Requirement* - Submit official passage of the RICA (pdf with unique barcode), Foundations of Reading examination or 25/26 version of CalTPA Literacy Cycle (pdf with unique barcode).

 • U.S. Constitution - Submit official verification of successful completion of a college-level course or approved examination covering the United States Constitution.